amidaware/tacticalrmm/docs/docs/install_server.md

 1. Set your TRMM server as a static IP (Use a DHCP reservation is usually safer)
 2. Create 2 port forwarding rules. `TCP Port 443` and `TCP Port 4222` to your TRMM servers private IP address.

+!!!note
+    <https://portforward.com/> can help with Port Forwarding setup

 ### You're Done